dangrunger/vacilometro-bot/README.md

 # El Vacilometro Bot

-This project came from a simple idea from a group of friends to make a ranking of who made the most mistakes on discord
+<h3>This project came from a simple idea from a group of friends to make a ranking of who made the most mistakes on discord<h3>